-The following podcast is for informational purposes only the contents of this podcast do not constitute tax legal or investment advice, take responsibility for your own decisions, consult with the proper professionals and do your own research.
+The following podcast is for informational purposes only.
+The contents of this podcast do not constitute tax, legal, or investment advice.
+Take responsibility for your own decisions, consult with the proper professionals, and do your own research.

-But I would say it’s numerous conversations, it’s really kind of having your ear to the ground, listening to what the community is excited about.
-And then also just meeting with the founders of those teams, you know, making sure they kind of understand how they can benefit from incorporating The Graph technology.
-So yeah, with a few of the announcements we’ve done are around expanding to multi-blockchain.
-So the first blockchains, we are enabling and actually Celo was just integrated.
-So that’s really exciting.
-And then we’re working on NEAR Polkadot and Solana and some of the next blockchains that are added with The Graph foundation.
-And then we are also expanding to Layer-2.
-So we have now announced Polygon a few weeks ago, and then many EVM compatible blockchains have also been added to The Graph, including Binance Smart Chain, Fantom, Fuse many, many others.
+But I would say it’s numerous conversations, it’s really having your ear to the ground, listening to you, what the community is excited about, and then also just meeting with the founders of those teams, making sure they understand how they can benefit from incorporating The Graph technology.
+So yeah, a few of the announcements we’ve done are around expanding to multi blockchains.
+So the first blockchains we are enabling and actually sell low was just integrated, so that’s really exciting.
+And then we’re working on newer Polkadot and Solana as some of the next blockchains that are added with The Graph Foundation.
+And then we are also expanding to your Layer 2s.
+So we announced Polygon a few weeks ago, and then many EVM-compatible blockchains have also been added to The Graph, including Binance Smart Chain, Fantom, Fuse, many, many others.

 Once The Graph is fully decentralized, should we expect all future growth to be organic?